kip-dk/angular-xrm-webresource/README.md

+# work-in-progress: I will remove this comment when done (2017-05-28).
+Expect it to happen within a few days.

 # Building Microsoft Dynamic 365 WebResources with Visual Studio and angular 4

 This project demonstrates an easy track to develop Microsoft Dynamic 365 WebResource components with angular 4.